openstack-archive/fuel-docs/pages/installation-instructions/0060-understand-the-manifest.rst

             {'public_address' => '192.168.0.110','name' => 'fuel-compute-01','role' =>
              'compute','internal_address' => '10.0.0.110'}]

 Possible roles include ‘compute’,  ‘controller’, ‘primary-controller’, ‘storage’, ‘swift-proxy’, ‘quantum’, ‘master’, and ‘cobbler’.
-Check the IP addresses for each node and make sure that they mesh with what's in this array.
+Check the IP addresses for each node and make sure that they match the contents of this array.

 The file also specifies the default gateway to be the fuel-pm machine::